Controlling Nonequilibrium Bose-Einstein Condensation with Engineered Environments: Reservoir engineering with driven-damped spins

 From Eq.~\eqref{eq:spectrum_pm}, one finds that $\mathcal{S}_\ell^+(-\omega) = (\gamma_\ell^-/\gamma_\ell^+) \mathcal{S}_\ell^-(\omega) $, which indicates, together with Eq.~\eqref{eq:rates_posdel} that the ratio $\gamma_\ell^-/\gamma_\ell^+$ controls the ratio between $j\rightarrow i$ and $j\leftarrow i$ transition rates.
 For a positive energy gap $E_{ij}>0$, the rates of Eq.~\eqref{eq:rates_posdel} can thus be rewritten, using Eq.~\eqref{eq:spectrum_pm}, as

 where $\Theta(\cdot)$ is Heaviside's Theta function and

-We verify numerically that the expressions~\eqref{eq:Rijfin} and \eqref{eq:Rjifin} for the rates correctly reproduce the dynamics given by the full master equation of Eq.~\eqref{eq:resspinme}, by comparing the single-particle evolution obtained with the two models.
-For the five-site chain discussed in the main text, including the coupling of a reservoir spin to each resonator, the evolution of the state populations is depicted in Fig.~\ref{fig:ratevsme} for the system parameters producing the selection pattern of Fig.~2(c).
-One can appreciate that the two models produce essentially the same evolution, confirming the reliability of the rate model derived here.
+In the main text [Fig.~2(d)], it is shown that the expressions~\eqref{eq:Rijfin} and \eqref{eq:Rjifin} for the rates (obtained tracing out the spins from the model) correctly reproduce the dynamics given by the master equation~\eqref{eq:resspinme} (which, in contrast, includes the spins) by comparing the single-particle evolution obtained using the two models for the parameter values corresponding to the engineered three-state selection pattern of Fig.~2.

 The asymmetry matrix $A_{ij}^{(\ell)} =R_{ij}^{(\ell)} - R_{ji}^{(\ell)}$ produced by the rates~\eqref{eq:Rijfin} and \eqref{eq:Rjifin} can be written in the form (for $i>j$)

 where we have introduced the function $\mathcal{S}_{\rm max}(r)$ describing the peak value as a function of $r$, and the function $0\le L_{ij}^{(\ell)}(r) \le 1$ containing the normalized Lorentzian enveloped.
 These functions explicitly read